Efficient Robotic Object Search via HIEM: Hierarchical Policy Learning with Intrinsic-Extrinsic Modeling: Related Work

 On the other side, attempts have been made to learn a set of low-level skills automatically to achieve the goal.
-These low-level skills are also referred to as temporal abstractions. \cite{bacon2017option} proposed the option-critic framework to autonomously discover the specified number of temporal abstractions. \cite{osa2019hierarchical} learned the temporal abstractions through advantage-weighted information maximization. \cite{nachum2018near} addressed the sub-goal representation learning problem.
+These low-level skills are also referred to as temporal abstractions. \cite{bacon2017option} proposes the option-critic framework to autonomously discover the specified number of temporal abstractions. \cite{osa2019hierarchical} learns the temporal abstractions through advantage-weighted information maximization. \cite{nachum2018near} addresses the sub-goal representation learning problem.
 With the learned representation, their hierarchical policies are shown to approach the optimal performance within a bounded error.

 Motivated by aforementioned ones, we designate a simple yet effective sub-goal space that makes the hierarchy better interpretable.
 Meanwhile, to make the optimal policy expressible and learnable with the specified sub-goal space, we also leverage the benefits from the automatic temporal abstraction learning methods, which ultimately yields a hybrid system.